surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-FileHash.md

 ### Example 1: Compute the hash value for a file

-This example uses the `Get-FileHash` cmdlet to compute the hash value for the `Powershell.exe` file.
+This example uses the `Get-FileHash` cmdlet to compute the hash value for the `powershell.exe` file.
 The hash algorithm used is the default, SHA256.
 The output is piped to the `Format-List` cmdlet to format the output as a list.